In episode 6 of the Edible Potluck podcast we talk about Sexual Harassment with Sarah Henry and Maple Syrup with Edible Boston’s Sarah Blackburn.

 Joy Manning: Thank you for joining us today on Edible Potluck.
 Our podcast producer is David Wolf.

 Joy Manning: If you like this episode, please subscribe on Apple podcast or wherever you get your podcast.
-Please take a moment to leave us a rating at our overview, you know it helps other listeners find the podcast.
+Please take a moment to leave us a rating or review, you know it helps other listeners find the podcast.

 Joy Manning: Don’t forget to pick up a copy of your own local edible magazine.
 If you don’t know where to get one, find out at ediblecommunities.com.
 You can find links to everything we talked about today in the show notes for this episode at ediblecommunities.com/podcast.